III. Initiating the Student Conduct Process

 5.1 Exceeding occupancy

 5.2 Unauthorized room reassignment

 5.3 Unauthorized occupation of a College residence

-	5.4 Storing athletic equipment in a College residence and/or participating in

-	sports or sport-like activities in College residences
+5.4 Storing athletic equipment in a common area of College residence and/or participating in sports or sport-like activities in College residences

 6.0 Items Prohibited in the Residence Halls